-I’ve been working on some new Halloween decor crafts and I thought I’d write a quick post showing how I made these easy DIY felt bats with bendable wings.
+I’ve been working on some new Halloween decor crafts and I thought I’d write a quick post showing how I made a DIY Halloween garland using easy DIY felt bats with bendable wings.
 This won’t take long!

 Supplies For Easy DIY Felt Bats With Bendable Wings